Nordic walking group aims to improve senior health

-In the brightly lit morning on Wednesday, April 21, a group of seven women gathered at the edge of the Verona park and ride lot, with long metal poles in-hand that glistened in the sunlight.
+On a brightly lit Thursday, April 29, morning a group of people gathered at the edge of the Viking County Park, with long metal poles in-hand that glistened in the sunlight.

-To the uninitiated, the women may have appeared to be cross-country skiers or trash picker-uppers because of the silvery rods tucked under their arms.
+To the uninitiated, the group may have appeared to be cross-country skiers or trash picker-uppers because of the silvery rods tucked under their arms.

-But this was actually the second meeting of the Verona Senior Center’s Nordic Walking group.
+But this was actually the eight meeting of the Stoughton Area Senior Center’s Nordic Walking group.

 The group is facilitated by Madison-based fitness instructor Ron Dorr, who operates a senior fitness-oriented business called Ageless Balance.